-Though I’m generally pleased anywhere I can stretch out and not feel fenced in, I’ve found that few things make me feel as wild and free as taking in an amazing view.
-There are some great views here in our neck of the woods that will make you feel on top of the world.
+Though I’m generally pleased anywhere I can stretch out and not feel fenced in, I’ve found that few things make me feel as wild and free as finding an amazing getaway.
+Even one that doesn’t include camping!

 #7.
 Lowden State Park:

 Just up the Rock River north of Dixon, you’ll find the scenic views named after an Illinois governor.
 You won’t find a massive trail system at Lowden, but the 4 miles of hiking in the park will take you along the Rock River, side by side with tall pines, and through deciduous forest.

 It’s a great place for some leisurely hiking, and it has a great view of the Rock River and the streets of Oregon Illinois.